auth0/docs/articles/universal-login/new.md

 - A 'show password' icon will be displayed next to the password field.

+- Passwordless login is not supported.

 ## Multi-Factor Authentication

 - If users have more than one MFA factor enrolled (e.g. SMS and Push notifications), the new MFA page will let the user select which one they want to use.

 ## Password Reset

-- In the Classic Experience you could [configure a url](/email/templates#redirect-to-results-for-the-change-password-email-template) to redirect users after completing the password reset.
+- In the Classic Experience you can [configure a url](/email/templates#redirect-to-results-for-the-change-password-email-template) to redirect users after completing the password reset.
 The URL will receive a success indicator and a message.
-In the New Experience, Auth0 will handle the error cases as part of the Universal Login flow, and will redirect the users to the[default login route](/universal-login/default-login-url) when it succeeds.
+The New Experience will redirect the users to the [default login route](/universal-login/default-login-url) when it succeeds, and will handle the error cases as part of the Universal Login flow.
 The Redirect URL in the email template will be ignored.

 - A 'show password' icon will be displayed next to the password fields.

 ## Consent

-- The Consent page will be localized, and the logo / color selected in the dashboard configuration section will be properly applied.
+- The logo / color selected in the dashboard configuration section will be properly applied.